 Fleas and ticks are common external parasites that affect many pets.
 Although they are common, these pests can be dangerous and put your furry friend at serious risk if left untreated.
-Fleas can transmit roundworms or tapeworms to your pet and can carry serious diseases including murine typhus, plague and tularemia.
+Fleas can carry serious diseases which may be harmful to your pet.
 Ticks, too, can cause serious effects including dermatitis, allergies, itching, skin infections, loss of heartiness, anemia and Ehrlichia (tick fever).

 You can prevent your furry friend from pesky pests by maintaining an appropriate pest-control regimen.
 Even if your pet does not appear to have fleas or ticks, it is important to treat your pet with a preventative treatment plan that best suits your pet.